 I remember the day I learned a hero of mine had fallen.
 His spiritual influence had been tarnished by adultery.
 I was nauseated when the news came, for I had drunk deeply from the well of his writings, preaching, and life.

 I’ve done a lot of thinking since then.

 As a result, I have determined that we need to start asking one another some tough questions.
-Like a man asking another man, "Are you being the leader of your family and taking care of your wife's needs—spiritually?
+Like a man asking another man, “Are you being the leader of your family and taking care of your wife’s needs—spiritually?
 Emotionally?
 Sexually?
-Are you being sexually faithful to your wife?
-Are you being faithful mentally?
-Are you reading stuff you shouldn't?"
-And wife to wife: "Are you sending your husband into the world hungry, with his sexual needs unmet?
-Are you a 'marriage bed magnet' that causes him to daydream at work about you!?"
+Are you being sexually and mentally faithful to your wife?
+Are you reading stuff you shouldn’t?”
+And wife to wife: “Are you sending your husband into the world hungry, with his sexual needs unmet?
+Are you a ‘marriage bed magnet’ that causes him to daydream at work about you!?”

 I’ve concluded that it’s time we stop assuming we are all beyond temptation and start exhorting husbands and wives to pay more attention to taking care of one another’s physical needs.

 But for some, any open admission about the sexual dimension of life is strictly taboo.
 I love to quote Dr. Howard Hendricks’ powerful statement about sex, “We should not be ashamed to discuss that which God was not ashamed to create.”
 If God isn’t blushing about what takes place in our bedrooms, then why should we?

 Here are eight exhortations to affair proof your marriage: